-All units within Nevada will order through the Sierra Front Interagency Dispatch Center (SFC) utilizing established dispatch channels.
-SFC will work with the NDF duty officer and GBCG contact for notification and mobilization of NG resources.
-The ordering dispatch center will then notify GBCC regarding the order.
-SFC will contact the Nevada Division of Forestry (NDF) Duty Officer to place the order.
+All units within Nevada will order through the Sierra Front Interagency Dispatch Center (SFC) by utilizing established dispatch channels.
+SFC will work with the NDF State Duty Officer and GBCG representative for notification and mobilization of NG resources.
+The ordering dispatch center will then notify GBCC of the order.
+SFC will contact the Nevada Division of Forestry (NDF) State Duty Officer to place the request.